hwdsl2/docker-ipsec-vpn-server/README.md

 VPN_PROTECT_CONFIG=yes
 ```

-**Note:** The variables above have no effect if IKEv2 is already set up in the Docker container.
+**Note:** The variables above have no effect for IKEv2 mode, if IKEv2 is already set up in the Docker container.
+In this case, you may remove IKEv2 and set it up again using custom options.
+Refer to [Configure and use IKEv2 VPN](#configure-and-use-ikev2-vpn).
 </details>

 ### Start the IPsec VPN server